NHSDigital/bcss-playwright/docs/utility-guides/BatchProcessing.md

 #### How This Function Works

-1. It starts off by navigating the the main menu if not already on this page.
+1. It starts off by navigating to the main menu if not already on this page.
 This is done to ensure that this can be called from any page
 2. Once on the main menu it navigates to the active batch list
 3. From here it fills in the search filters to narrow down the list of active batches to only those which match the arguments provided
 4. Once only the expected batches are shown it checks the status colun of the records